Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: Experiments

 \subsection{Classification Results}

-Finally, we summarize classification results in Table~\ref{Tab:Segmentation}.
+Finally, we summarize classification results in Table~\ref{Tab:Segmentation}, which is the crucial goal of making earlier diagnosis possible for doctors.
 Radiologists care more about a high sensitivity since they don't want to miss a patient who has an abnormal pancreas, which inspires us to adopt a multi-scale strategy to improve the sensitivity while keeping a reasonable specificity.
-The model with multi-scale information achieves the best overall performance, {\em i.e.}, a sensitivity of $94.1\%$ ($128/136$) at a specificity of $98.5\%$ ($197/200$).
+The model with multi-scale information achieves the best overall performance, {\em i.e.}, a sensitivity of $94.1\%$ at a specificity of $98.5\%$.
 These high scores imply that tumor segmentation provide strong cues for PDAC screening.
-We show all three false alarms in Figure~\ref{Fig:Classification}.
+We show all three false alarms in Fig.~\ref{Fig:Classification}.
 The radiologists of our team confirmed that $2$ out of these $3$ false positives have focal fatty infiltration in the pancreas corresponding to the detected ``tumors''.
-Focal fatty infiltration can be difficult for the radiologist to distinguish from tumor in current clinical practice.
-In this case, the predicted ``false alarm'' was indeed not normal in view of our radiologists on the CT scan.
+Focal fatty infiltration is difficult for radiologists to distinguish from tumor in current clinical practice.
+In this case, the predicted ``false alarm'' was not normal in view of our radiologists.

-Our approach can output a confident score in $\left[0,1\right]$ for each case, indicating the probability that this case suffers PDAC.
-This score is computed by a weighted sum of the number of tumor voxels and the average segmentation probability of all tumor voxels.
-Sorting all cases according to their confident scores obtains a ROC curve of sensitivity and specificity.
-We can also tune the classification threshold to change the tradeoff between sensitivity and specificity, {\em e.g.}, we can achieve a sensitivity of $98.5\%$ at a specificity of $95.6\%$, or a specificity of $99.5\%$ at a sensitivity of $94.1\%$.
+By augmenting our segmentation for classification framework with cues from number of predicted tumor voxels since the more voxels predicted as PDAC the more likely this case is abnormal, we can output a confident score for each case, indicating the possibility that this case suffers PDAC.
+More specifically, a confidence score is computed by a weighted sum of the volume size and the segmentation probability of predicted tumor voxels.
+By sorting all testing cases according to their confident scores, we obtain a ROC curve of sensitivity and specificity.
+From the ROC curve, we can make different emphasis to change the tradeoff between sensitivity and specificity, {\em e.g.}, we can achieve a sensitivity of $98.5\%$ at a specificity of $95.6\%$, or a specificity of $99.5\%$ at a sensitivity of $94.1\%$.